Medication Madness for People at Risk of Developing Blood Clots

 It has also been alleged that C.R.
 Bard forged a letter to receive FDA clearance for one if its IVC filters – after the FDA previously declined approval of the filter.

-Currently the FDA has not recalled either of these blood clot products, the studies and suggestions published to their website leave reason to believe that a recall may be sooner than later.
+Currently the FDA has not recalled the IVC filter blood clot product, however, the studies and suggestions published to their website leave reason to believe that a recall may be sooner than later.

 Blood Clot Treatments Can Vary

 While blood clots are very dangerous, they are also unfortunately too common and treated differently depending on the location of the clot.
 Each person is different, so be sure to talk to your doctor if you have any signs or multiple risk factors of developing a clot.